Blackfell/loki-docker/README.md

 ## Warning!

 This is a seriously messed up docker implementation of [the original Loki tool](https://insinuator.net/tag/loki/).
 Why?
-Well because it's been wrestled into a container and still needs to function, it has been configured to run in privileged mode with full host network access and a valid xorg magic cookie.
+Well because it's been wrestled into a container and still needs to function, it has been configured to run in privileged mode with full host network access and a valid xorg magic cookie so that it can still do its thing.
+Only a foolish person would run a tool this way, so you probably shouldn't download, run or use this implementation - it's risky and may break, for eveyone's sake, close the browser now and enjoy your life.

-Only a foolish person would run a tool this way, so you probably shouldn't download, run or use this implementation, because it's risky, may break.
-It is up to you to decide if you want to continue here, or to go an install Loki yourself, which will be safer and give you hours of quality entertainment.
-All packages have been pulled directly from [the upstream Loki developers](https://insinuator.net/tag/loki/), you should be able to rebuild downloading these yourself.
+It is up to you to decide if you want to continue from here, you could simply go and install Loki yourself, which will give you a safer and more secure implementation, as well as hours of quality entertainment and dependency management joy.

 ## installation